Addai of Edessa

 According to Eastern Christian tradition, Addai of Edessa (Syriac: ܡܪܝ ܐܕܝ, Mar Addai or Mor Aday sometimes Latinized Addeus) or Thaddeus of Edessa was one of the seventy disciples of Jesus.
-He is possibly identical with Thaddaeus, one of the Twelve Apostles.
-From an early date his hagiography is filled with legends and fabrications.
-The saint himself may be entirely fictitious.

 Life

-Based on various Eastern Christian traditions, Thaddaeus was a Jew born in Edessa, at the time a Syriac city, (now Şanlıurfa, Turkey).
-He came to Jerusalem for a festival, and heard the preachings of John the Baptist (St. John the Forerunner).
-After being baptized by John the Baptist in the Jordan River, he remained in Palestine.
-He later met and became a follower of Jesus.
-He was chosen to be one of the seventy disciples, whom Jesus sent in pairs to preach in the cities and places.
+Based on various Eastern Christian traditions, Addai was a Jew born in Edessa (now Şanlıurfa, Turkey).
+He came to Jerusalem for a festival where he heard the preaching of John the Baptist (St. John the Forerunner).
+After being baptized in the Jordan River, he remained in Judea and became a follower of Jesus.
+He was chosen as one of the seventy disciples sent in pairs to preach in the cities and places.

-After Pentecost and the ascension of Jesus, Thaddeus started preaching the gospel in Mesopotamia, Syria and Persia.
-Thaddaeus ordained priests in Edessa, converted many to Christianity and built up the church there.
+After Pentecost and the ascension of Jesus, Addai started preaching the gospel in Mesopotamia, Syria and Persia.
+He ordained priests in Edessa, converted many to Christianity and built up the church there.
 He also went to Beirut to preach, and many believe that he founded a church there.